voxeet/comms-app-web-mixer-layout/README.md

 };
 ```

 When the mixer is ready to start its job, it will be waiting for a `div` element with the id `conferenceStartedVoxeet` to be present in the DOM.
 When the document is ready, we can use jQuery to create that div at the end of the body of our web page.
-This empty div will not be visible in the layout, it is just a way to signal the mixer that the application is ready to roll.
+This empty div will not be visible in the layout; it is just a way to signal the mixer that the application is ready to roll.
 Right before creating the div element, this is where you might want to customize your application UI based on the type of layout requested by the mixer.
 We will do just that in the [Layout type](#layout-type) section.

 ```javascript
 $(document).ready(() => {